zclewell/cs410project/README.md

   This command will output the top 3 results in the news section of cs.illinois.edu for the query "Lawrence Angrave"

+  **NOTE**
+  The command line interface was written in python 2.7 and has some issues running in python3

   ### Web Server